themartiancompany/node-run/README.md

 organize the societies we live in.

-As a consequence of that, this node.js software you're here because you need to use still lacks code to properly access shared libraries installed as system packages.
+As a consequence of that, this node.js software you're here because you need to use, still lacks code to properly access shared libraries installed as system packages.